Non-linear Welfare-Aware Strategic Learning: Experiments

 \begin{itemize}[leftmargin=0.5cm] \item \textbf{Synthetic data.} It has two features $X = (X_1, X_2)$ and a sensitive attribute $Z \in \{0,1\}$ for demographic groups.
 Let $(X|Z = z)$ be multivariate Gaussian random variables with different means and variances conditioned on $Z$.
 Labeling function $h(x)$ is a quadratic function in both $x_1, x_2$, and the label $Y = \mathbf{1}(h(X) \ge 0.5)$.
 We generate $10000$ independent samples with $20\%$ of them having $Z = 1$ and the rest $Z = 0$.
 We assume all agents have the same cost function $c(x,x') = 5 \cdot \|x'-x\|^2$.

 \item \textbf{ACSIncome-CA data} \citep{ding2021retiring}.
 It contains income-related data for California residents.
 Let label $Y$ be whether an agent's annual income is higher than $50$K USD and let the sensitive attribute $Z$ be \texttt{sex}.
 We randomly select $20000$ samples from the data of year $2018$.
-We assume all agents have the same effort budget $c(x,x') = \|x'-x\|^2$.
+We assume all agents have the same cost function $c(x,x') = \|x'-x\|^2$.